 The course presents a comprehensive view of cloud computing, from platforms and services to programming and infrastructure.
 The topics include: cloud computing platforms, with examples from Amazon Web Services (AWS), Google Cloud, and Microsoft Azure; cloud services for data analytics, machine learning, mobile computing, IoT, edge computing, security and privacy, and devops; programming frameworks for parallel computing in the cloud; distributed storage in the cloud; and virtualization and containerization.
-The course includes homework, programming assignments, and research paper presentations.
+The course includes quizzes, programming assignments, research paper presentations, and exams.
 The programming assignments will be done in AWS.